 EIFS: (Exterior Insulation Finishing Systems) Buildings fully clad with EIFS will contribute to rapid fire spread.
 Some newer hotels and motels are being constructed using EIFS, lightweight truss and OSB.
 These have to be identified on fire preplans.

-New lightweight construction with polystyrene foam insulation.
+Lightweight construction with polystyrene foam insulation.

 STRATEGY AND TACTICS AT MOTEL FIRES

 FORCIBLE ENTRY: Try to obtain a master key to the rooms in the management office, or the knox box.
 If management cannot provide one, doors will have to be forced with the irons and hydraulic ram.
 This will be labor intensive, but banging on the door first should alert any occupants in a motel room.
 Obtaining a list of occupied rooms by management may make it easier, but rooms with vehicles parked in front of them are likely to be occupied.
 Check for numbered parking spots that match room numbers and start with those.
 As a last resort, the windows can be taken out and cleared for VES, but keep in mind that many motel windows are difficult to break.
 Consider rescue priorities, property damage and fire spread potential when deciding whether to break a pitch glass window.

 KEEP IN MIND WHEN BANGING ON DOORS: Some seedy motels house drug users who may not own a motor vehicle and who also may be under the influence of alcohol or drugs when firemen are banging on their doors to alert them of fire.
 They might not hear the warnings.
 Some of these motel guests are permanently housed through programs, charities, jail and rehab release programs, etc...